-The rest of the paper is organized as follows.
+The rest of our article is organised as follows.
 Section 2 presents the set-up.
-Section 3 characterizes the optimal public policy in various contexts.
+Section 3 characterises the optimal public policy in various contexts.
 First, we solve the central planner problem when he is able to choose the time devoted by the representative family in both sectors.
-Next, we consider the decentralized model with tax distortions.
-In order to disentangle the effects of some policy variables on variables such as the size of the informal sector, optimal enforcement and the provision of the public good, we calibrate the first and second best cases using plausible parameter values.
-The results from the calibration excersise are presented at the end of Section 3.
+Next, we consider the decentralised model with tax distortions.
 The last section presents some concluding remarks.